Win title game over first-place team

 The Mets put together a serious threat in the bottom of the fourth when Higbee singled and Jordan Albertson blasted a double to put runners on second and third with no outs.
 Shuk strode to the plate and the infield and outfield played back.
 In his previous at bat he had driven shortstop Smith into short left field to snare his bid for a seeing-eye pop-up single.

 This fielding configuration set the stage for the defensive play of the game.
 This time, Shuk hit a low looping line drive over the pitcher’s head.
 With Smith at shortstop playing deep, it looked like a sure infield hit, but Smith flung his body headlong toward the ball and snared it just before it hit the ground.
 Ambrose then completed four innings of shutout ball by striking out the next two batters.

 In the top of the sixth, the Brewers pushed across an insurance run.
 With Ambrose on third, Conrad White came through with a liner up the middle to knock in the fourth run.

 The bottom of the sixth continued the Smith defensive clinic.
 The first batter, Erickson, slammed a ball up the middle which Smith snared on one bounce to throw to Jake Hotaling at first.
 Higbee continued his strong offense by working a walk.
 Albertson, who had hit a double in the fourth, sent a towering pop fly in front of home plate.
 Smith came off the mound, coolly called off his catcher and snared it for out number 2.

 The final out of the game occurred when on a tough comebacker, Smith dove for it, knocked it down and threw to first.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.